 What is potassium?

-Potassium is a mineral salt and is also referred to as an electrolyte.
+Potassium is a chemical element.
+It's a mineral salt, also referred to as an electrolyte.
 Electrolytes are capable of conducting electricity.

 Why do we need potassium for running and other sports?